 Divorce Bootcamp for Low- and Moderate-Income Women: A Step by Step Guide to Navigating Divorce by Anna T. Merrill, Esq., does just what it says.
-It gives the reader detailed instruction to get you through a very difficult time.
+It gives the reader detailed instructions to get you through a very difficult time.
 The best part is that it’s written in plain English that anyone can understand.
 A lot of books written by attorneys and judges are very dry and difficult to read.
 But not this book.
 Ms. Merrill speaks directly to the reader and makes it easy to find the information you need.
 I highly recommend this book.
 But remember, it is only a tool and if at all possible, you should consult with an attorney.
-While Ms. Merrill doesn’t and can’t guarantee you’ll win your case, at least you will be armed with much needed information before entering the courtroom.
+While Ms. Merrill doesn’t and can’t guarantee you’ll win your case, at least you will be armed with much-needed information before entering the courtroom.

-> Anna T. Merrill is a corporate-trained attorney who transitioned into family law.
+Anna T. Merrill is a corporate-trained attorney who transitioned into family law.
 She has over a decade of experience serving low- and moderate-income families.

 According to the U.S. Census Bureau, the average woman’s family income drops by 37% after divorce.
 Do you know what assets or how much alimony or child support you are entitled to receive?
 Has your spouse threatened to leave you penniless?
 Have you spoken to an attorney and gotten sticker-shock?
 Do you earn too much money to qualify for free legal aid?
 This book was written to help the low- and moderate-income women the legal system has abandoned by walking a hypothetical self-represented woman step-by-step through the divorce process, including:

 •How to prepare financially to stand on your own two feet;